What is Geography?

 = i.e. What processes are at work, in that location, both natural and human, to create the feature, process or system?

-→ political = individual power and that of different groups
+→ Politics = individual power and that of different groups of people

 These are the questions geographers are answering.